quassum/SwiftUI-Tooltip/README.md

 # SwiftUI Tooltip

-## Description

-SwiftUI does not provide an easy way to show tooltips over exiting views, so we created one!
+This package provides you with an easy way to show tooltips over any SwiftUI view, since Apple does not provide one.
-The tooltip provideded by this package allows you to put any `View` you want into the tooltip and position it on any side of the other `View`.

 ## Getting started